Efficiency of photonic state tomography affected by fiber attenuation: Qutrit tomography

 \subsection{Single qutrits}

 In addition, we examine the performance of the QST framework with single qutrits.
-We took sample of $5184$ pure qutrit states, which are equidistant across all parameters of the general representation of a qutrit pure state \cite{Szlachetka2021}.
+We took a sample of $5184$ pure qutrit states, which are equidistant across all parameters of the general representation of a qutrit pure state \cite{Szlachetka2021}.
 Each input state sequentially passes through the framework, and the average fidelity is calculated.
-In \figref{fig:single_qutrit}, we present the results of the average fidelity calculation, $F_{av} (L)$, for three numbers of photons per measurement: $\mathcal{N} = 10$, $50$, and $100$.
+In \figref{fig:single_qutrit}, we present the results of the average fidelity calculation, $F_{av} (L)$, for three numbers of photons per measurement: $\mathcal{N} = 10$, $50$, and $250$.
 The results are estimated for a fixed attenuation coefficient: $\alpha = 0.2$ dB/km.

-For two cases: $\mathcal{N} = 50$ and $\mathcal{N} = 100$, the results presented in \figref{fig:single_qutrit} demonstrate that if we increase the fiber length, one can observe that the average fidelity, $F_{av} (L)$, drops down nearly linearly.
+The results presented in \figref{fig:single_qutrit} demonstrate that if we increase the fiber length, one can observe that the average fidelity in every case, $F_{av} (L)$, drops down nearly linearly in some range and then achieves a constant value roughly equal to the $1/3$.
 Deformation of the estimated state is caused by the absorption, which decreases the number of photons in measurements.
+Also, these findings are in line with the theoretical analysis presented in \figref{purity-entropy}.
+A tomography scheme can extract the reliable state when there is a sufficient probability of getting enough photons to extract the parameters that characterize the density matrix.
+This can be related to the entropy of the Fock state that declines as we increase $L$, which implies that the Fock state converges to the $\ket{0}$.

-Comparing these findings with qubits, we do not observe a big difference.
-The scenario for $\mathcal{N} = 50$ shows a more noticeable linear decreasing of $F_{av} (L)$ with longer fiber.
-Similar behavior of the average fidelity is observed for the qubits, but the slope of the qutrit curve is more significant.
-It can be concluded that it needs more measurements to achieve good fidelity for a higher dimensional state.
+Comparing these findings with qubits, we observe a faster degradation of the estimated state while increasing the length of the fiber.
+It can be concluded that one needs more measurements to achieve decent fidelity for a higher dimensional state.
 It stems from the need to estimate more parameters.
+Furthermore, different constant values of the average fidelity can be observed in the long fiber regime.
+In the qubit scenario, $F_{av} (L)$ approaches $1/2$, whereas, for qutrits, it converges to $1/3$.
+These values are connected to the scenario when we do not have any information about the measured state since the framework randomly assigns a density matrix to the data due to noise.

-Moreover, we can observe that the standard deviation increases with the length of the fiber.
+Increasing the number of input photons extends the length of the fiber for which we can achieve a reliable state.
+Thanks to this, we can predict, for a specific length of the fiber, the number of photons that we must be measured to get sufficient quality of estimation.
+Moreover, we can observe that the standard deviation increases with the length of the fiber, which is related to the statistical dispersion of the sample.